Hardware Features and Behavior Related to Speculative Execution

 Unlike IBRS and IBPB, STIBP does not affect all branch predictors that contain indirect branch predictions.
 STIBP only affects those branch predictors where software on one hardware thread can create a prediction that can then be used by the other hardware thread for indirect branches.
 This is part of what makes STIBP have lower performance overhead than IBRS on some implementations.

 Processes that are particularly security-sensitive may wish to have STIBP be set when they execute to prevent their indirect branch predictions from being controlled by another hardware thread on the same physical core.
-On some older Intel Core-family processors, this comes at significant performance cost to both hardware threads due to disabling some indirect branch predictors (as described earlier).
-Because of this, we do not recommend that STIBP be set during all application execution on processors that only support basic IBRS.
+On some older Intel® Core-family processors, this comes at significant performance cost to both hardware threads due to disabling some indirect branch predictors (as described earlier).
+Because of this, we do not recommend that STIBP be set during all application execution on processors that do not support enhanced IBRS.

 Indirect branch predictors are never shared across cores.
 Thus, the predicted target of an indirect branch executed on one core can never be affected by software operating on a different core.
 It is not necessary to set IA32_SPEC_CTRL.STIBP to isolate indirect branch predictions from software operating on other cores.